 - USAJobs.gov – This is the official job site of the United States Government, and the majority of all federal job openings are posted on this website.
 You can complete a job search by job type, location, salary, agency and other criteria.
 Job seekers can become members of USAJobs, at no cost, and then post resumes online, apply to jobs directly through the website, and receive automated email alerts of recent job openings.

 - United States Government Policy and Supporting Positions Book – This publication, commonly referred to as the Plum Book, is published every four years, just after the Presidential election.
-The Plum Book contains data (as of December 1, 2012) of over 7,000 Federal jobs that are political appointee positions.
+The Plum Book contains data for Federal jobs that are political appointee positions.
 If you find a position that interests you, apply directly through that agency.